buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 # Distributed Authentication Mesh {#sec:solution}

-This section gives a general overview of the proposed solution.
-Furthermore, boundaries of the solution are provided along with common software engineering elements like requirements, non-functional requirements, and the documentation of the architecture.
+This section gives an overview and an in-depth documentation of the proposed solution.
+Furthermore, boundaries of the solution are provided along with common software engineering elements like requirements, non-functional requirements, an abstract and a conceptional architecture.

 The proposed architecture provides a generic description for a solution to the described problem.
-For this project, a proof of concept (POC) gives insights into the general topic of manipulating HTTP requests in-flight.
-The POC is implemented to run on a Kubernetes cluster to provide a practical example.
+For this project, a Proof of Concept (PoC) gives insights into the topic of manipulating HTTP requests in-flight.
+The PoC is implemented to run on a Kubernetes cluster to provide a practical example.

 ## Definition

-A solution for the stated problems in {@sec:deficiencies} must be able to transform arbitrary credentials into a format that the target service understands.
+A solution for the stated problems in {@sec:state_of_the_art} must be stateless and able to transform arbitrary credentials into a format that the target service understands.
 For this purpose, the architecture contains a service that runs as a sidecar among the target service.
 This sidecar intercepts requests to the target and transforms the Authorization HTTP header.
-The sidecar is - like in a service mesh - used to intercept inbound and outbound traffic.
+The sidecar is used to intercept inbound and outbound traffic.

 However, the solution **must not** interfere with the data flow itself.
 The problem of proxying data from point A to B is well solved.
 In the given work, an Envoy proxy delivers data between the services.
 Envoy allows the usage of an external service to modify requests in-flight.

 ## Goals and Non-Goals of the Project

 This section presents the functional and non-functional requirements and goals for the solution.
-It is important to note that the implemented proof of concept (POC) will not achieve all goals.
+It is important to note that the implemented Proof of Concept (PoC) will not achieve all goals.
 Further work is needed to implement a solution according to the architecture that adheres to the stated requirements.

 In {@tbl:functional-requirements}, we present the list of functional requirements or goals (REQ) for the proposed solution and the project in general.